National Background and Context

 Preventing Unintended Pregnancy in Kentucky

-• Publicly supported family planning centers in Kentucky served 88,180 female contraceptive clients in 2013.
-Those centers met 31% of Kentucky women’s need for contraceptive services and supplies, compared with 36% met by family planning centers nationally.(6)
+• Publicly supported family planning centers in Kentucky served 69,560 female contraceptive clients in 2014.
+They met 24% of Kentucky women’s need for contraceptive services and supplies.
+Across the United States, such centers met 26% of need.

-• In 2010, the reported public expenditures for family planning client services in Kentucky totaled $53.4 million; this includes $37.7 million through Medicaid and $5.2 million through Title X. Most states also use some of their own money (in addition to funds required to match federal grants) for family planning services; in 2010, Kentucky contributed $9.2 million.
-(11)
+• In 2010, public expenditures for family planning client services in Kentucky totaled $53.4 million; this includes $37.7 million through Medicaid and $5.2 million through Title X. Most states also use some of their own money (in addition to funds required to match federal grants) for family planning services.
+In 2010, Kentucky contributed $9.2 million.